Eva Ramstedt: Career

 In 1903, Ramstedt returned to Sweden and began working at the Nobel Institute of Physical Chemistry.
 She was appointed to a radiology position at Stockholms högskola (Stockholm University College) in 1915 and continued there until 1932.
 However, as a woman she was not considered for a permanent professorship and taught classes there only briefly.
 Instead, she also took a position as a teacher of mathematics and physics at the Stockholm Folkskoleseminariet, a normal school (teacher training college), from 1919 to 1945.

 Throughout her career, Ramstedt collaborated with many other scientists.
 Some of her most notable work was produced through her collaboration with Norway-based radiochemist Ellen Gleditsch.
 They studied radiology, specifically the half-life of radium.
 In 1917, they published a book on the subject called Radium och radioaktiva processer.
 As a result of her work, Ramstedt received the Illis quorum of the eighth degree in 1942.

+University association activity

+During her studies at Uppsala University, Ramstedt was a member and, at one point, president of the Uppsala kvinnliga studentförening (Uppsala Women's Student Association), one of the few organizations of its kind at the beginning of the 20th century.

+Details regarding her research in Paris

+In 1910–1911, she spent a year at the Sorbonne in Paris studying radioactive processes, where she received direct training from Marie Curie and expanded her expertise in experimental physics.

+Scientific work and expeditions

+During her time at the Nobel Institute of Physical Chemistry, Ramstedt published the essay On the activity of the undissociated molecule in ester catalysis (1915) and participated in an expedition to observe the solar eclipse in Strömsund, where she measured atmospheric electricity.

+Notable scientific contacts

+Ramstedt established strong scientific relationships with prominent researchers of the era, including Lise Meitner, a pioneer in nuclear physics, and the radiochemist Ellen Gleditsch, with whom she co-authored the work Radium och radioaktiva processer (1917).

+Other roles and social functions

+In addition to her scientific and teaching activities, Ramstedt served as vice-chair of the board of the Stockholm Women's Technical School (1920) and was the secretary and later president of the Sällskapet Nya Idun association between 1921 and 1939.